ReWrite-Media/makecode/blocks/hai2025/protection2.md

 # Crafting Furnaces

 ## Step 1
 Train the agent on how to craft a furnace.
+Click the lightbulb for help, and press play when ready to continue.

 #### ~ tutorialhint
-Remember furnaces are made from cobblestone

 Furnace Pattern
 ![Craft Furnace](https://raw.githubusercontent.com/ReWrite-Media/makecode/master/blocks/hai2025/img/furnace_crafting.png "Craft Furnace")